Tom L. Johnson: Mayor of Cleveland

 Johnson's entry into office would prove just as dramatic as his campaign.
 One of the campaign issues had been a valuable piece of city-owned downtown lakefront property, which outgoing mayor John H. Farley and the council had agreed to hand over to the railroads without compensation.
 Johnson obtained a court injunction to stop the giveaway, but it was set to expire three days after the election.
 Taking advantage of a legal technicality to get the new mayor sworn in early, Johnson's men staged a surprise takeover of City Hall and saved the land for the city (today this land, with later landfill additions, holds Cleveland Browns Stadium, the Rock and Roll Hall of Fame and the Great Lakes Science Center).

 Johnson's four terms in office transformed Cleveland.
 Securing a bipartisan reform majority in the city council allowed him to effect major changes in every department of city government.
 Some of his policies were true innovations, while others mirrored those of the two other notable Progressive Midwestern mayors of the era, Hazen S. Pingree of Detroit and Samuel 'Golden Rule' Jones of Toledo.

 In the judgement of one urban historian, "Johnson was a superb municipal technician.
 He grasped not only the ethics but the mathematics of government."
 The new administration paved hundreds of miles of streets and expanded the city's park system, building a large number of playgrounds, ball fields and other facilities.
 To popular acclaim, the mayor tore up all the 'Keep off the Grass' signs in the city parks, a symbol of his belief in changing parklands' role from passive to active recreation.

 Rubbish collection, then in private hands, had been a big campaign issue.
 Johnson eliminated the haulers' franchises and replace them with a municipal department; he hired back all the men who had lost their jobs, and demonstrated how a public service could provide better performance at lower cost.
 In keeping with the administration's focus on public health, a street cleaning force was started, and the city's Water Department was depoliticized and vastly improved.
-Public bathhouses were built in the poorest neighborhoods; some of these impressive buildings survive today.
+Public bathhouses were built in the poorest neighborhoods; some of these buildings survive today.
 Johnson also began work on the monumental West Side Market, one of Cleveland's best-known landmarks.